hms-dbmi/pic-sure-hpds-nhanes/README.md

 Instructions:

-This repo comes with 2 files that can be used to configre the research environment.
+This repo comes with 7 files that can be used to configre the research environment.

+.env_<some number> is set to use <some number> of megabytes of RAM.

 .env_full_speed is set to serve queries as fast as possible given the CPU that you have.